manishkeshri116/To_Do_List/README.md

 Styling and Alignment
 The application uses modern styling techniques to ensure a responsive and visually appealing UI.
 The layout adjusts seamlessly across various devices.

-For more information, please get in touch with Your Name.
+For more information, please get in touch with Manish Keshri.

-markdown
-Copy code

-### 5. **Final Steps**

-- **Review Your Work**: Review your code and README before submission to ensure clarity and completeness.
-- **Submission**: Share the Git repository URL with the relevant party or platform for submission.

-This guide covers the essential elements for preparing and submitting your project.
-Ensure your code is clean, and well-documented, and that the README provides a clear understanding of the project's purpose and usage.